demonich/Frequency-responses-of-demonich-s-audio-equipment/README.md

-# Frequency responses of my audioequipment
+# Frequency responses of my audio equipment

 I am going to post here the frequency responses curves of the audio devices available to me.